 3.1 Review of the multiple benefits identified on day 1 by Paulus

 The second day of the workshop started with a review of the previous day’s multiple benefits of REDD+ identified by the groups during the discussions and this was presented by Mr. Paulus Maukonen.
-He said a variety of new benefits where developed and added to their existing list of benefits basing on their definitions and what included within them.
-He used the framework designed by group one members which categorized the benefits according to their economic, environmental, social and political contributions to beneficiaries that ranged from Global, National, sub-national, community and individual levels so as to compile all the benefits from different groups to make them more complex.
+He said a variety of new benefits were developed and added to the existing list of benefits by participants, including their definitions and descriptions of what was included within them.
+He used the framework designed by group one members which categorized the benefits according to their economic, environmental, social and political contributions to beneficiaries that ranged from global, national, sub-national, community and individual levels so as to compile all the benefits from different groups.
 He realized as they were compiling these benefits that there were some benefits that were cross cutting from political, social, environmental and economical and also among the beneficiaries.
-He took us through the content of the complied benefits as shown in the table below;
+He took us through the content of the compiled benefits as shown in the table below;